The Left, Leaks, and "Disinformation" Czars

 They could help us get out of COVID.

 They could do a lot of stuff.
-And I can tell you, after having COVID for four days, the biggest frustration I have is I've been working each day in bed, but it's it's not being able to work fully.
+And I can tell you, after having COVID for four days, the biggest frustration I have is I've been working each day in bed, but it's not being able to work fully.

 And it's stressful because you want to do so many things.
 You have all these deadlines and things that are piling up.